isosphere/yew-bootstrap/examples/icons/README.md

 4. `Trunk.toml`

-   Add a hook to run the program.
+   Add a hook to run the build-executed program.

     ```toml
     [[hooks]]